jasperanders/Bachelorthesis/Thesis/md/thesis.md

 # Conclusion

 At the start of this thesis we argued that the advantages of e-exams can only be leveraged if all requirements for a sound assessment tool are met.
-We gave intuition on which design principles allow us to create such e-exams.
+We gave intuition on which design principles allow us to create such an e-exam.
 As a major aspect of e-exams we put forth the idea of partial open book exams, making use of per question time constraints.
-Besides we stressed the importance of offline capabilities as a way of protecting against contestation and assessed how e-exams can prevent academic fraud.
+Besides we stressed the importance of offline capabilities as a way of protecting against contestation and assessed how e-exams can act against cheating.

 Further we evaluated these design principles on a multitude of software products.
 None of these products achieved to meet all of the requirements.
 Some of the major shortcomings were lack of the above mentioned time restrictions, missing offline capabilities and no way of contiguously checking a students identity.
 The lack of a suitable examination tool has motivated the development process of a software artifact that implements all of the discussed design principles.
 This thesis provides a prototype of that software artifact.
 It enforces time restrictions and has offline capabilities, in that way addressing the main shortcomings of the other, market ready software solutions.

 As an outlook, the development of a e-examination tool is only part of the whole assessment process.
 The creation of the actual questions is a second important and time consuming aspect.As already mentioned above e-exams rely on large question pools.
 At the moment no feasible way of sharing questions on a large scale exists.
 Such an sharing infrastructure--whether integrated into the exam tool or standalone--could largely improve this assessment process.
-Adding such a platform could also improve the quality of questions as questions emerge as a collaborative effort.
+Through collaborative effort such a platform could also improve the overall quality of questions asked in exams.

 To conclude, this thesis has proposed design principles that can be used to create a valid e-examination software.
 Further it provides a software artifact that embeds some of the most important design principles.
-Although this prototype is by no means market ready it provides a starting point for a software that allows for truly decentralized e-exams.
+Although this prototype is by no means market ready it provides a starting point for a software that allows for valid and decentralized e-exams.

 # References